 CASE NUMBER: XXXXXXXX

 NOTICE OF RECOMMENDED DECISION

-This is a Recommended Decision of the Jacksonville District Office concerning your claim for benefits under the Energy Employees Occupational Illness Compensation Program Act (EEOICPA or Act).
-The district office recommends acceptance of your claim for skin cancer under both Part B and Part E of the EEOICPA.
-The district office further recommends that your claim for fibromyalgia be denied under both Part B and Part E of the Act.
-Finally, your Part E claim for chronic obstructive pulmonary disease (COPD) is being deferred pending further development.
+This is a Recommended Decision of the district office concerning your claim for benefits under the Energy Employees Occupational Illness Compensation Program Act (EEOICPA or Act).
+The district office recommends acceptance of your claim for skin cancer under both Part B and Part E of the EEOICPA, and recommends that you be awarded lump sum compensation under Part B of $150,000.00, as well as medical benefits under Parts B and E of the Act.

 EXPLANATION OF FINDINGS

-It is recommended that your claim for benefits for the condition of skin cancer be accepted under both Part B and Part E of the Act, in accordance with 42 U.S.C.
-7384 l (15) and 42 U.S.C.
-7385s (2).
-As such, it is recommended that that you be awarded lump-sum compensation in the amount of $150,000.00 under Part B of the EEOICPA.
-Additionally, the district office recommends payment of medical benefits for this illness under Part B and Part E, commencing the date of filing, June 24, 2006.
+Based on the above, the district office recommends acceptance of your claim for benefits for the condition of skin cancer be accepted under both Part B and Part E of the Act.
+It is recommended that you be awarded lump-sum compensation of $150,000.00 under Part B of the EEOICPA, as well as medical benefits for this illness under Parts B and Part E, commencing the date of claim filing.

 (Name of Appropriate Signatory) Date